KelvinCYDev/marvelous_todo_kelvin_backend/Readme.md

     docker compose up -d
    ```

-4. To test the project
+4. To test the project with mocha and chai

    ```sh
    yarn test